 And with folks like Newt Gingrich labeling Castro as “tyrant”, and likewise president-elect Donald Trump dismissing the former Cuban leader as a “brutal dictator” (whilst also placing in doubt the future of the recent rapprochement with Cuba), it’s clear that “animus” is still alive and kicking.
 For many, Castro’s passing is unlikely to change this much.
 The Werewolves have long memories.

 Although Castro came to power at the tail end of the Eisenhower era, he was catapulted to world prominence shortly after the inauguration of President John F Kennedy (JFK) in 1961.
 It was on JFK’s watch that attempts to assassinate Castro began in earnest, all under cover of the infamous Operation Mongoose; this decidedly dodgy ‘black-op’ involved the CIA working in collaboration with the Mafia no less, and assorted pissed-off Cuban expatriates, exiles, and Batista regime ‘refugees’, all seeking to take back the ‘farm’.
-All this was with the full knowledge of JFK’s brother Attorney-General Robert (Bobby) Kennedy.
+All this was with the full knowledge and active support of JFK’s brother Attorney-General Robert (Bobby) Kennedy.

 Although there is much conjecture as to whether JFK actually did know himself about Mongoose’s key objective, some find it difficult to accept he didn’t given the brothers were ‘joined at the hip’.
 If indeed JFK did know, then he either ordered those involved — including Bobby — to stop and they were ignored, or JFK acquiesced.
 In the latter case, whilst he may not have been happy with doing so, such was the pressure on him over the Cuban ‘situation’, he may have gone along with it reluctantly.
 Like so much of the JFK mythology, we may never know the answer.